East Carolina University: Athletics

+Student newspaper

+The East Carolinian is the school's student newspaper and dates back to 1925.
+The ECU Student Media Board "provides oversight and direction to the student newspaper."
+It started as a weekly but went semi-weekly (Tuesdays and Fridays) in 1953.

 Songs

 "Hail to Thy Name So Fair" is the alma mater at East Carolina University.
 It first appeared in the 1940–41 East Carolina Teachers College Student Handbook.
 It was written by Harold A. McDougle ('44) who became a part-time instructor in the Music Department from 1946 to 1947.
 The Marching Pirates perform the song during all home football and basketball games.
-At every home football game, after the National Anthem is played by the band, the Alma Mater is played followed by the E.C.
+At every home football game, after the national anthem is played by the band, the Alma Mater is played followed by the E.C.
 Victory song.
 At the end of football games, the football team walks to the student section to sing the Alma Mater and E.C.
 Victory song in unison.

 Notable alumni

 Pirate graduates have been influential in teaching, business, and the arts.
 Nia Imani Franklin, American composer and beauty pageant titleholder, who graduated in 2015, was crowned Miss New York and Miss America 2019, the first without the swimsuit competition segment.
 Actress Emily Procter, Beth Grant, and screenwriter Kevin Williamson, creator of Scream and Dawson's Creek, graduated from East Carolina.
 Acclaimed screen actress Sandra Bullock attended, but graduated later after leaving to pursue her acting career.
 Marcus Crandell (born June 1, 1974, in Charlotte, North Carolina) is a former quarterback and current coach in professional Canadian football; he played 11 seasons for the Edmonton Eskimos, Calgary Stampeders and Saskatchewan Roughriders from 1997 to 2008 while also spending time in NFL Europe and the XFL.
 Crandell was named the Grey Cup Most Valuable Player after the Stampeders won the 89th Grey Cup in 2001.
 Class of 1974 Alumnus Rick Atkinson, wrote An Army at Dawn: The War in North Africa, 1942–1943 followed by "The Day of Battle, The War in Sicily, 1943–1944" and Dan Neil wrote criticism on automobiles; both received Pulitzer Prizes.
 Ron Clark, a teacher, author, and founder of the Ron Clark Academy in Atlanta, Georgia.

 James Maynard graduated with a degree in psychology and founded the Golden Corral restaurant chain.
 Kelly King is the current chief executive officer for BB&T and graduated with an undergraduate degree in business accounting and a master's of business administration.
 Former Jacksonville Jaguars quarterback David Garrard attended where he majored in Construction Management.
-Chris Johnson was drafted by the Tennessee Titans in the first round of the 2008 NFL Draft.
+Chris Johnson was drafted by the Tennessee Titans in the first round of the 2008 NFL draft.
 WWE Chairman and CEO Vince McMahon and his wife Linda McMahon both graduated with a degree in business administration as well.
 Scott Avett of the folk-rock band The Avett Brothers earned degrees in 1999 and 2000.
 Henry "Gizmo" Williams, Canadian Football League inductee, graduated from East Carolina University.
+Les Strayhorn went on to play for the Dallas Cowboys and the Canadian Football League.